CitizensFoundation/policy-synth/agents/docs/src/agents/solutions/tools/analyseExternalSolutions.md

 # AnalyseExternalSolutions

 This class is responsible for analyzing external solutions against specific requirements and generating a report in CSV format.
-It extends the `BaseProcessor` class.
+It extends the `BaseProlemSolvingAgent` class.

 ## Properties